Why a two-day course on value-based offering, pricing and sales?

 At KTH Royal Institute of Technology, Stockholm, Sweden

 All lectures, discussions and documentation will be in English.

 SEK 25 000 (excl.
 VAT) which includes documentation, lunches and coffees.

-Apply to join the course by filling in the form.
-Your registration must be in the name of your company.
+Your application must be in the name of your company.
+We take into account your experience and the group’s composition when considering applications.
 Group size is limited.